The way a neighborhood looks and feels when you walk or drive around it, from

 from the housing stock to the types of households living here to how people

 Notable & Unique: Real Estate

 Unpopulated, and rural, the Baranof / Chatham neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.4% of the neighborhoods in America.
-Baranof / Chatham is a neighborhood that is on the ocean, a bay, or inlet.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.